 I then went on to continue my research at the University of Glasgow.
 My second master’s thesis, entitled Sistema Scotland: A Critical Inquiry into the Implementation of the El Sistema Model in Raploch, offers a critique of the El Sistema movement and its implementation in the community of Raploch by analyzing contemporary subjectivities emerged from the current cultural dynamic in the institutional discourse of both initiatives.

-I am currently a doctoral candidate in the Cultural History department at the University of Turku, Finland.
+I am currently a doctoral candidate in the Philosophy Department at the University of Évora.
 My current research concerns the symphony orchestra as a contemporary institution and offers a critical inquiry into its social roles, as a tool for social inclusion and as a model for corporate management, in the post-Fordist cultural dynamic.